ABC11 Together sponsors drug take-back day

 By providing safe and secure ways for people to get rid of unwanted prescription and over-the-counter medications, drug take-back programs help prevent accidental poisonings and drug abuse while protecting our waters.

-Because of those efforts, more than 750 pounds of prescription medication and expired drugs no longer threaten public health.
+Because of those efforts, more than 1,100 pounds of pounds of prescription medication and expired drugs no longer threaten public health.
+One pound is about 750 pills, so in all, 825,000 pills are out of Triangle homes.

 Bring your outdated medications and drugs to #OperationMedicineDrop today!
 We’re here until 2 in Raleigh with law officers at Midtown Park, behind @ChuysRestaurant in North Hills.
 Walk or drive through for safe disposal of those drugs! #abc11 #abc11together pic.twitter.com/qqHrHL3SdS— Anthony Wilson (@AnthonyABC11) March 19, 2018